plus-rkwitt/flooder/docs/contributing.md

 ## Open a PR on GitHub

-Finally, we create a pull request on GitHub.
+Finally, create a pull request on GitHub.

 * Navigate to your fork on GitHub.
 * Click "Compare & pull request".